SwingGuy1024/Blog/Bad Uses of Optional.md

     someMethod(Optional.of(widget));          // Easy to make this mistake. someMethod(widget);                       // Simpler and can't be called incorrectly.

-So, instead of eliminating the possibility of NullPointerException, Optional acutally creates a new way to inroduce a bug.
+So once again, Optional creates a new way to inroduce a bug.

 And, before Optional was invented, there was already a widely-used way to specify a parameter as optional: Overloading!